masterwaw/tracking-light-marker/README.md

 # tracking-light-marker
 Tracking Light Marker
-Requirements : Opencv 3.3
+Requirement : Opencv 3.3

 How to use:

-1- //run with one argo video file name
+1- //run with one argument: a video file

 	./exe videoName.avi